intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

-# Use llama.cpp with IPEX-LLM on Intel GPU
+# Run llama.cpp with IPEX-LLM on Intel GPU

 Now you can use IPEX-LLM as an Intel GPU accelerated backend of [llama.cpp](https://github.com/ggerganov/llama.cpp).
 This quickstart guide walks you through setting up and using [llama.cpp](https://github.com/ggerganov/llama.cpp) with `ipex-llm` on Intel GPU (both iGPU and dGPU).